 This route connects North Hudson with Paradox via the Letsonville Road.
 Go right by Johnson Pond for some gorgeous scenery.
 It's scenic, there are moderate hills, and it has some paved but mostly gravel roadways.

-DISTANCE: 6 miles.
-Join Fleming Pond Road to go all the way to Crown Point for an additional 14 mile trip.
+- 6 miles.
+Join Fleming Pond Road to go all the way to Crown Point for an additional 14 miles trip.

 Scenic country between two charming small towns.
 A great way to visit the Natural Stone Bridge and Caves!

 LENGTH: 6 miles.
 Add a 5 mile round trip if visiting the Natural Stone Bridge and Caves, found at the end of Stone Bridge Road.
 All paved, with some hilly parts.
 Services in Olmstedville and Pottersville.

 DIRECTIONS: Start at the intersection of Route 9 and Stone Bridge Road.
 Head west on Stone Bridge Road to visit the caves, 2.5 miles down a pleasant country road.
 Go south, through Pottersville, from the west, turning right at the giant gray Wells House, to take Olmstedville Road to the town of Olmstedville.

 A stretch of great scenery, with wonderful curves to reveal new vistas at every turn.
 Pack a lunch; this is the wilderness.

 When ridden west-to-east, it becomes an exhilarating thrill ride of breathtaking scenery - hold-your-breath downhill slopes!

 DISTANCE: 20 miles, one way.
 Services in Newcomb, four miles from the intersection of Route 28N and Blue Ridge Road, and the endpoint of North Hudson.